mayjspencer/GPA-data-analysis-project/README.md

 ## Use
 ### College Admissions
 The tool was built with college admissions in mind.
 Each university has different GPA standards in which they base their admissions.
-This tool breaks down a large file of student across the nation in to manageable data for college admissions officers to use.
+This tool breaks down a large file of students across the nation in to manageable data for college admissions officers to use.

 #### GPA
 High schools often offer two ways of scaling grades: Unweighted and Weighted GPA.
 Weighted GPAs simply track GPA on a scale that rewards AP (Advanced Placement) class grades.
 Unweighted GPAs treat all classes with the same scale.